38 dead in Mexico fire after guards didn't let migrants out | KRDO

 “They alone had the key,” Infante Padrón said.
 “The responsibility was theirs to open the bar doors and save those lives, regardless of whether there were detainees, regardless of whether they would run away, regardless of everything that happened.
 They had to save those lives.”

-Immigration authorities said they released 15 women when the fire broke out, but have not explained why no men were released.
+Immigration authorities said they released 15 women when the fire broke out, but have not explained why no men were let out.

+Pope Francis on Wednesday offered prayers at the end of his general audience for the victims who died in the “tragic fire.”

 Surveillance video leaked Tuesday shows migrants, reportedly fearing they were about to be moved, placing foam mattresses against the bars of their detention cell and setting them on fire.